 The sacroiliac joint is located in the lower part of the back and joins the tail bone (sacrum) to one of the pelvic bones (ilium).
 There are two sacroiliac joints; one on either side of the spine.
-Due to the SIJ’s anatomical structure, its primary function is for stability.
+Due to the SIJ’s anatomical structure, its primary function is stability.
 However, studies have shown that the SIJ acts to transfer weight from the spine to the pelvis and allows a small amount of movement to occur in this area.
-Very often, either due to injury, lack of movement or overuse; the SIJ can get stuck OR has too much movement which causes a dysfunction or pain in the area.
+Very often, either due to injury, lack of movement or overuse; the SIJ can get stuck OR has too much movement which causes dysfunction or pain in the area.

 Where is my back pain coming from?

 Diagnosing the cause of back pain is quite challenging as multiple structures in the lower back region can cause pain.
 Therefore, an accurate diagnosis is paramount in the treatment of lower back pain and SIJ pain.
 Your physiotherapist has the tools to clinically diagnose the cause of your pain and injury with specific tests which can differentiate lower back pain from SIJ pain and can, therefore, be treated accordingly.

 What does SIJ pain feel like?